ajaykarwal/ajaykarwal-v6/_pages/writing/_posts/2016-01-28-using-umbraco-dictionary-items-as-image-alt-text.md

 ---
   layout: post
-  title: "Using Umbraco Dictionary Items as image alt text"
+  title: Using Umbraco Dictionary Items as image alt text
-  permalink: /journal/:title/
 ---

 I was posed with a recent request to allow my content editor to edit the alt text of all the images in Umbraco to help with SEO rankings.